 See the Okavango Delta from the sky

 For the ultimate scenic experience and seeing the Okavango Delta from a bird’s eye view, this is it!
 An experience that gives you the opportunity to see all the incredible wildlife in a way that would never be possible from the ground.
 It’s the only way to see how majestic the whole area really is.
-We were able to see so many animals, buffalos, hippos, herds of elephants wandering through the delta.
+We were able to see so many animals, buffalos, hippos, herds of elephants wandering through the Okavango Delta.
 Super cool!

 Chase the sunset on Chobe River

-There is nothing better than watching the sunset on a river cruise surrounded by nature and wildlife?
+After a safari in Botswana, there is nothing better than watching the sunset on a river cruise surrounded by nature and wildlife?
 We loved it!
 And the fact knowing that the Chobe River forms the border between Namibia and Botswana makes this cruise extra special.

 Wear neutral clothes during your safari experiences, bright colors may attract the animals